Jailoodu/RestfulMarketing/README.md

 [Pytest](https://docs.pytest.org/en/stable/) was utilized to test this repository.
 The unit tests and acceptance tests can be found in `./tests/test_app.py`, while the stress tests can be found in `./tests/test_stress.py`.

 To run the tests, the serviceAccount.json.enc file needs to be decrypted, please message the developers to request the decryption command.
 Then run the command `python -m pytest --cov=api tests/`.
+A coverage report will be generated within `./docs/coverage.html` once the tests are completed.

 Travis CI is being utilized to automate testing, you can find the instance [here](https://travis-ci.org/github/Jailoodu/RestfulMarketing).